zenml-io/zenml/docs/book/stack-deployment-guide/stack-recipes.md

     zenml stack recipe deploy <STACK_RECIPE_NAME>
     ```

-    {% hint style="info" %}
-        If you want to allow ZenML to automatically import the created resources as a ZenML stack, pass the --import flag to the command above.
+    If you want to allow ZenML to automatically import the created resources as a ZenML stack, pass the `--import` flag to the command above.
-        By default, the imported stack will have the same name as the stack recipe and you can provide your own with the --stack-name option.
+    By default, the imported stack will have the same name as the stack recipe and you can provide your own with the `--stack-name` option.
-    {% endhint %}

 6. You'll notice that a ZenML stack configuration file gets created after the previous command executes 🤯!
 This YAML file can be imported as a ZenML stack manually by running the following command.